 Basically, one that is helpful to both the editor and the authors.
 Editors may ask reviewers specific questions or to focus on certain issues, and those requests should generally be complied with.
 But otherwise, to anyone carrying out a review I’d say: be objective, constructive and avoid making derogatory personal comments (remember you’re reviewing the work, not the author/s); mention any parts of the manuscript you haven’t been able to assess, and why; write clearly and concisely, with numbered points to help navigation and responses; don’t make sweeping statements without providing specific examples, e.g. if you’re reporting that the meaning isn’t clear in places (where?), or that some interpretations are faulty (which?), or that similar work has been done by others (by whom?, provide references); and always treat the authors’ manuscript and its review as you would like your own to be treated.

-This is such an important issue and it’s great that it is this year’s theme for Peer Review Week.
 Ideally, the composition of the global reviewer and editor pools should reflect that of the global research community and research disciplines, but this isn’t the case.
 On the positive side, many people and organisations are looking at ways to embrace diversity and increase inclusion.

 Last year I came across a post by Meghan Duffy on the Dynamic Ecology blog describing a very simple strategy to help increase reviewer diversity – namely, to use ‘recognition, not recall’ when choosing reviewers.
 The first names that spring to mind when choosing potential peer reviewers may not be the best ones, probably reflecting both a lack of awareness and our inherent biases.
 By thinking about it and consulting resources (perhaps building up your own), it’s likely that more suitable and more diverse individuals will be identified.
 An area where resources are being created is gender.
 Gender disparity in peer review is currently a very prominent problem and some great lists and directories are being developed to highlight the work and expertise of women in various disciplines.
 These can be used to identify suitably qualified women peer reviewers as well as potential conference speakers, authors and subject experts.